 Are you ready to learn why?

-This American Express Platinum review is broken down into the following 10 sections:
+This American Express Platinum review is broken down into 10 sections.

 #1 The Basics & Benefits